Jarichi/Mysteries-of-Rankhra/Deities/Concepts/Concept of Growth.md

 - gwowing population
 - but also growing expenses
 - growing ideas -> city of developement -> lots of creaatively minded people who want to grow

+plotpoint: needs to be kept in control since evergrowing city is obviously not good for the city -> mission for the party.